South Dakota State University Smoking and Tobacco-Free Policy Q&A

 Is South Dakota State University the only SDBOR institution with a smoking and tobacco-free campus policy?

 No. In fact, SDState is behind many of its peers in the nation, and all other Board of Regents institutions in not having regulations of tobacco use in outdoor spaces on campus.
 All BOR institutions prohibit smoking in campus buildings, some prohibit tobacco use of any kind in all indoor and outdoor spaces controlled by campus.
-Dakota State and South Dakota School of Mines and Technology both have fully tobacco-free (cigarettes, cigars, pipes, e-cigarettes, incense, etc.) campuses and also prohibit the sale or free distribution of tobacco, or tobacco advertising in university-sponsored publications, activities or venues.
-At this time Black Hills State, Northern State and USD each permit tobacco use in perimeter parking lots.
+Dakota State University and South Dakota School of Mines and Technology both have fully tobacco-free (cigarettes, cigars, pipes, e-cigarettes, incense, etc.) campuses and also prohibit the sale or free distribution of tobacco, or tobacco advertising in university-sponsored publications, activities or venues.
+At this time Black Hills State University, Northern State University and University of South Dakota each permit tobacco use in perimeter parking lots.

 Who is responsible for developing the smoking and tobacco-free campus policy?

 The policy was developed in collaboration between the Wellness Center and SDState Health, a consortium of health science programs at the university, student health and counseling services and health system and community partners committed to innovations in education, practice and research across health professions and health-related programs.
 The vision of SDState Health is to develop and foster a culture of health and wellness across the university and throughout the communities we serve through meaningful collaboration.
 The policy was vetted by numerous campus groups during the 2016-17 academic year, and was provide to the entire campus for comment during the fall 2017 semester.